fhellwig/pkgconfig/README.md

 ```

 If `pkgconfig()` is called with a string argument, then the same process
 applies but the specified argument is used.
+As before, the base configuration
+file must exist.
+A configuration file with that name in the `NODE_ENV`
+directory is optional but is merged if it exists.

 ```no-highlight
 myapp/